Epitalon Peptide Guide: Benefits, Dosing & What to Know

 The mechanistic data is solid.
 Telomerase activation, melatonin enhancement, gene expression changes are all measurable and reproducible within Khavinson’s lab.

-The clinical outcomes (mortality reduction, lifespan extension) are strong but need independent verification.
+The clinical outcomes (mortality reduction, lifespan extension) are compelling but need independent verification.
 I’d put more confidence in the telomerase and melatonin effects than the lifespan claims, simply because those mechanisms are easier to measure and have been more consistently demonstrated.

 The Alzheimer’s Drug Discovery Foundation reviewed the evidence and concluded Epitalon has a “favorable safety profile” with “no severe adverse events.”
 They also noted the same limitation I keep mentioning: independent trials needed.

+For me personally?
 The risk-benefit math works.
 Low risk, plausible mechanism, noticeable subjective effects.
 I’m comfortable being an early adopter on this one while acknowledging we don’t have ironclad proof yet.

 Related: 4 Best Peptides for Anti-Aging